 Tendering is undoubtedly a big user of that rarest of commodities: time.
 You can make best use of your precious hoard of minutes by not wasting a single second being disorganised.
-Businesses serious about maximising their chances of winning have invested time to save time later by creating ‘off the shelf’ content such as their:
+Businesses serious about maximising their chances of winning have invested time to save time later by creating ‘off the shelf’ tender and proposal content such as their:

 - WHS policy;

 - Quality assurance plan;

 - Customer service charter; and

 - Up to date organisational structure and key personnel bios.

 Having these already carefully prepared and able to be quickly tweaked to suit each new tender will save you vast amounts of time in the long run.

 Not every tender is the ideal one for your business.
 Choose carefully to ensure that you really do have what it takes to fulfil every aspect of the tenderers requirements or your bid has failed already.
 Remember, the tenderer is looking for a perfect match, not one that’s somewhere in the ball park.
 If you find yourself wondering how on earth you can answer some of the criteria, then that may well be a sign that this tender is not for you.